Randomise the order in which pytest tests are run with some control over the randomness

 To rerun tests in a particular order:

-You can choose from four types of buckets:
+You can choose from a few types of buckets:

 - Tests will be shuffled within a class and classes will be shuffled, but tests from one class will never have tests from other classes or modules run in-between them.